 For those of you that have a sweet tooth, this is the best way to indulge.
 The Great Ice Cream Road Trip will give you a chance to indulge at six different ice cream shops with stops spread out over 150 miles.
 Starting on the east side of the Twin Cities in St. Croix, the trail loops south and east into Afton, Farmington, Rochester, and finishes in Lanesboro.
 At each stop, you have the chance to experience a new homemade flavor of ice cream.
 Talk about sweet memories.

 Bike Trails for All Levels

 Living directly on one of the longest paved trails in Minnesota has spoiled me.
 If I wanted to ride my bike to work (Brainerd to Pine River), I could do so without touching a road.
-The Paul Bunyan trail is a beautiful, easily rode trail that welcomes beginners (with flat surfaces and easy grades) and experts (for those that want to bike over 100 miles in a day).
+The Paul Bunyan Trail is a beautiful, easily rode trail that welcomes beginners (with flat surfaces and easy grades) and experts (for those that want to bike over 100 miles in a day).
 But, Minnesota has many more trails to offer.
-Are you looking for a short 19 mile ride following the contours of a gentle river?
+Are you looking for a short 19-mile ride following the contours of a gentle river?
 You can’t go wrong with the Cannon Valley Trail.
 Are you looking for a more exciting jaunt?
 Check out the Cuyuna Lakes Mountain Bike Trails.
-There is huge buzz for what is happening in Crosby/Ironton area.
+There is a huge buzz for what is happening in Crosby/Ironton area.
 The little town is experiencing a renaissance, of sorts, that all began when the mine pits (through which the Cuyuna area was formed) were discovered to be perfect for mountain biking.
 Give them a try!